WSDOT-GIS/LayerMetadataSoe/README.md

 This project is the actual Server Object Extension (SOE).

-### RegisterSOE ###

-This program is used to register an SOE with ArcGIS Server.
-It can work with any ArcGIS Server SOE assembly provided you change the application configuration file.

 ### LayerMetadataClient ###

 This project contains extensions to the [ArcGIS JavaScript API](http://links.esri.com/javascript) layer classes that allow them to call the Layer Metadata SOE.